-APPEARANCE: Ōtakemaru is a kijin—an oni so powerful and so violent that he is considered both demon (ki) and god (jin).
+Appearance: Ōtakemaru is a kijin—an oni so powerful and so violent that he is considered both demon (ki) and god (jin).
 He lived in the Suzuka Mountains on the border of Ise and Ōmi Provinces during the reign of Emperor Kanmu (781 to 806).
 Although his legend is not so well-known today, he was once considered among the most fearsome yōkai in Japanese history.
-Along with Shuten dōji and Tamamo no Mae, he is part of the Nihon san dai yōkai, or Great Three Yōkai of Japan.
-(Not to be confused with a separate ranking which ranks oni, tengu, and kappa as Nihon san dai yōkai; or with Nihon san dai aku yōkai, a similar and more recently popularized ranking which swaps Sutoku Tennō for Ōtakemaru.)
+Along with Shuten dōji and Tamamo no Mae, he is often considered one of the Nihon san dai aku yōkai, or Great Three Evil Yōkai of Japan.
+(Some versions of this ranking replace Ōtakemaru with Sutoku Tennō.)

 The Suzuka Mountains were home to a tennyo—a beautiful goddess named Suzuka Gozen.
 When Ōtakemaru saw her, he was enchanted by her beauty and became determined to spend a night in her company.
 He transformed himself into a beautiful young man, a noble of the court, and other disguises, and night after night traveled to Suzuka Gozen’s palace.
 But every time, his solicitations were denied by the goddess.